kilimanjjjaro/wrkload-api/README.md

 - They can **create and store** useful information about their tasks such as: timing, project, delivery day, task type, a short description that can be used as a note book.
 - With this information, the frontend can show them **how many hours per month they spend on a project**.
 What **kind of tasks** they do more.
 If the **budget of each project is known**, the **objectives earned can be calculated** according to the number of hours invested.
 - `User passwords are salt (10 rounds) and hash with the Blowfish cipher` before being saved on database.
+- You can have user session information such as: the last time it was active or when it was registered.
+- You can see when a `user was last active` or `when they signed up`.
+You can also check `when a task was created or updated`.

 <br>